top of page

 A growing trend nationally and in Johnson County is law enforcement increasingly encountering those suffering from mental health issues.
 Many of these encounters are low level crimes stemming from the absence of diagnosis or treatment and resulting circumstances.
 However, some of these encounters can quickly escalate.

 District Attorney Steve Howe has partnered with Johnson County Mental Health and area law enforcement agencies to develop a co-responders program.
 When these encounters arise, a mental health co-responder is called upon to assist law enforcement to resolve confrontations with those suffering from mental health issues.
 The co-responders program is also supplemented with additional Crisis Intervention Team (CIT) and mental health first aid training for law enforcement.
+Steve and his staff participate and assist in this training of law enforcement officers.

 The intent of these efforts is to prevent unnecessary escalation, to provide law enforcement with mental health expertise to resolve the encounter, and to assist in the future determination of next appropriate action.

 One such course of action is a new mental health diversion program developed by Steve Howe’s office to address low level offenders who suffer from serious mental health issues.
 Through this diversion program, and in partnership with Johnson County Mental Health, these individuals are guided to obtaining required necessary treatment for their particular mental health needs.
+Additionally, to further support this effort, in 2023 Steve’s office worked with a number of agencies to start the Behavioral Health Court to provide greater structure and services to reduce recidivism among those who suffer from severe mental illness.

 TACKLING DRUG CRIMES,